-RE: Has Anybody Considered an AngularJS Powered Theme? - Added by Anonymous about 5 years ago
+RE: Has Anybody Considered an AngularJS Powered Theme? - Added by Anonymous over 5 years ago

 Interesting, thanks for the links.
 I've played with the Android version of Redmine.js (actually still have it installed in my tablet), but I found it didn't support custom fields very well at all, so it wasn't very usable for me personally.